Primaries bring big losses for incumbent GOP state lawmakers - NewsBreak

 Primaries bring big losses for incumbent GOP state lawmakers

-As Wisconsin's longest-serving Assembly speaker, Republican Robin Vos has presided over efforts to restrict abortions, weaken unions, expand gun rights and push back against COVID-19 mandates .
+MADISON, Wis. — (AP) — As Wisconsin's longest-serving Assembly speaker, Republican Robin Vos has presided over efforts to restrict abortions, weaken unions, expand gun rights and push back against COVID-19 mandates.
 Despite that, he's facing a primary challenger who claims he's not conservative enough.

 Primary challengers like the one facing Vos next Tuesday have been successfully targeting incumbent state lawmakers across the country, and Republicans are taking the brunt of it.